abgulati/hf-waitress/README.md

 - `--model_id`: The model ID in HF-Transformers format - see below for details.
 - `--access_gated`: Set to True if accessing gated models you're approved for.
 - `--access_token`: Your Hugging Face Access Token.
-- `--gguf`: Add this flag if attempting to load a GGUF model, defaults to False - [Only specific models and quants](https://huggingface.co/docs/transformers/main/en/gguf)
+- `--gguf`: Add this flag if attempting to load a GGUF model, defaults to False - [For future use, not presently functional](https://huggingface.co/docs/transformers/main/en/gguf)
-- `--gguf_model_id`: GGUF repository ID, defaults to None - [Only specific models and quants](https://huggingface.co/docs/transformers/main/en/gguf)
+- `--gguf_model_id`: GGUF repository ID, defaults to None - [For future use, not presently functional](https://huggingface.co/docs/transformers/main/en/gguf)
-- `--gguf_filename`: Specific GGUF filename, defaults to None - [Only specific models and quants](https://huggingface.co/docs/transformers/main/en/gguf)
+- `--gguf_filename`: Specific GGUF filename, defaults to None - [For future use, not presently functional](https://huggingface.co/docs/transformers/main/en/gguf)
-- `--quantize`: Quantization method (e.g., 'bitsandbytes', 'quanto', or 'n' for none).
+- `--quantize`: Quantization method ('bitsandbytes', 'quanto', 'hqq' or 'n' for none, see important details below.).
-- `--quant_level`: Quantization level (e.g., 'int8', 'int4').
+- `--quant_level`: Quantization level (Valid values: int8 & int4 for BitsAndBytes and Quanto; int8, int4, int3, int2, int1 for HQQ.).
+- `--hqq_group_size`: Specify group_size (default: 64) for HQQ quantization.
+No restrictions as long as weight.numel() is divisible by the group_size.
 - `--push_to_hub`: Push quantized model to Hugging Face Hub.
 - `--torch_device_map`: Specify inference device (e.g., 'cuda', 'cpu').
 - `--torch_dtype`: Specify model tensor type.